Angels200/CarND-Path-Planning-Project/README.md

 4. Transforming the generated trajectory from Frenets coordinates to cartensian ones

 ## Analysis and Design
+During the desing phase, i apply some principles seen during the courses like classes (safety, feasability, comfort, ...).
 The Analysis of the project's given data leads to different logical components :
 1. Vehicle : Responsible of keeping track of its current lane, its state, neighbor vehicles, front and back gap
 2. Lane : Reponsible of providing information on the current lane like distance and neighboor lanes
 3. Behavior Planner : Responsible of computing gap, cost for the ego vehicle and finaly decide of the lane changing